 Tillia, a genus of over 30 species of trees from subfamily Tilioideae is a type of a tree that has originated from temperate parts of the western and northern hemisphere but has managed to achieve large diversity in the comparable territories of Asia where most of the variations of this tree can be found.
 It is more commonly known in North America and Europe as basswood, linden and lime tree, even though this tree has nothing to do with the lime fruit.

 Commercial applications of Basswood are numerous, especially for the application of detailed carving work since the timber of this tree is especially known to besoft, moldable, with very little grain, low density and easily worked with even most basic carving tools.
 Since it is light and does not require a lot of effort for cutting, it was one of the lumbers of choice for various applications in Europe up to late medieval times (such as for the creation of lightweight single-handed wooden shields).
-Today Basswood timber remains in high demand not only for the creation of small art and household items but is also a wood of choice for lightweight window blinds and shutters.
+Today Basswood timber remains in high demand not only to create small art and household items but is also a wood of choice for lightweight window blinds and shutters.

-Basswood is a light, soft and very easily workable type of wood that has managed to become a lumber of choice for many woodworkers who are interested to quickly and easily produce lightweight wood products.
+Basswood is a light, soft, and very easily workable type of wood that has managed to become a lumber of choice for many woodworkers who are interested to quickly and easily produce lightweight wood products.
 This odorless and finely grained wood has easily managed to find its place on the worldwide commercial market, where it is today used not only for the larger-scale operations such as creation of wood pulp, veneer, plywood, musical instruments and window shutters and blinds, but also remains the lumber of choice for woodworkers who wish to carve objects of all sizes, create small and intricate models, puppets and musical instruments.

 In almost all of its types, Basswood is a large deciduous tree that can easily reach an impressive size of between 20 to 40 meters (65 to 130 ft) in height, and develop oblique-cordate leaves that can grow in sizes between 6 to 20 centimeters across.
 Its flowers are known to develop in anidentical way for both male and female parts, making this three family hermaphroditic.